publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch10/m__us_usc_t47_s1106.md

         (5) __Auction authority__

-            If, after the amendment of an application pursuant to subsection (a)(1)(B) of this section, the Commission finds that the applicant is ineligible for grant of a license to provide cellular radiotelephone services for a rural service area or the applicant does not meet the requirements under paragraph (2) of this subsection, the Commission shall grant the license for which the applicant is the tentative selectee (  <sup>\[1\]</sup>  <sup><sup> 1 So in original.
-No closing parenthesis was enacted. </sup></sup>  pursuant to subsection (a)(1)(B) of this section by competitive bidding pursuant to [section 309(j) of this title][/us/usc/t47/s309/j].
+            If, after the amendment of an application pursuant to subsection (a)(1)(B), the Commission finds that the applicant is ineligible for grant of a license to provide cellular radiotelephone services for a rural service area or the applicant does not meet the requirements under paragraph (2) of this subsection, the Commission shall grant the license for which the applicant is the tentative selectee (  <sup>\[1\]</sup>  <sup><sup> 1 So in original.
+No closing parenthesis was enacted. </sup></sup>  pursuant to subsection (a)(1)(B) by competitive bidding pursuant to [section 309(j) of this title][/us/usc/t47/s309/j].

     (c) __Prohibition of transfer__

-        During the 5-year period that begins on the date that an applicant is granted any license pursuant to subsection (a) of this section, the Commission may not authorize the transfer or assignment of that license under [section 310 of this title][/us/usc/t47/s310].
-Nothing in this chapter may be construed to prohibit any applicant granted a license pursuant to subsection (a) of this section from contracting with other licensees to improve cellular telephone service.
+        During the 5-year period that begins on the date that an applicant is granted any license pursuant to subsection (a), the Commission may not authorize the transfer or assignment of that license under [section 310 of this title][/us/usc/t47/s310].
+Nothing in this chapter may be construed to prohibit any applicant granted a license pursuant to subsection (a) from contracting with other licensees to improve cellular telephone service.

     (d) __Definitions__